-Students may complete a graduate curriculum or doctoral track enriched in interdisciplinary areas of study such as: Neuroscience, Molecular Genetics, Microbial Molecular Biology and Pathogenesis; Immunology and Virology; Exercise Physiology; and Cardiovascular Biology.
-There is also an option for a combined M.D.-Ph.D. degree at the institution or in the joint program with Mayo Clinic or MD Anderson.
+Students may complete an area of emphasis in the masters' programs or a doctoral track in the PhD programs.
+These areas of emphasis and tracks are enriched in interdisciplinary areas of study such as: Neuroscience, Molecular Genetics, Microbial Molecular Biology and Pathogenesis; Immunology and Virology; Exercise Physiology; and Cardiovascular Biology.
+There is also an option for a combined M.D.
+Ph.D. degree at the institution or in the joint program with Mayo Clinic or MD Anderson.